jnoria/juanjose_noria_test/README.md

 This is a solution for technical test.

-Use Node version 16+:
+## Pre-requisites

-- Install Node 16:
+- Install Node 16x or higher:
   - Mac: `brew install node@16`
   - Other: [nodejs.org/en/download/](https://nodejs.org/en/download/)
 - Or use a Node version manager: [`fnm`](https://github.com/Schniz/fnm#readme)